What is a financial analyst?

 Step 3: Gain work experience

-Step 4: Earn a master’s degree (optional)
+Step 4: Consider a master’s degree (optional)

-Step 5: Obtain certifications
+Step 5: Get certified

 Step 6: Develop necessary skills

-Step 7: Stay current with financial markets and trends
+Step 7: Stay current

 How much do financial analysts make?

 Compensation for financial analysts varies by experience, industry, education, location, and organization size.
-The complexity of the financial tasks, analytical expertise, and the presence of additional certifications like the CFA can significantly impact compensation.
+The complexity of the financial tasks, analytical expertise, and the presence of additional certifications like the CFA can significantly impact their compensation.

 Highest paying industries

-- Securities and Commodity Contracts – $106,130
+- Securities and Commodity Contracts: $106,130

-- Management of Companies and Enterprises – $92,670
+- Management of Companies and Enterprises: $92,670

-- Management, Scientific, and Technical Consulting Services – $88,340
+- Management, Scientific, and Technical Consulting Services: $88,340

-- Data Processing and Hosting – $86,450
+- Data Processing and Hosting: $86,450

 Highest paying states

-- New York – $133,130
+- New York: $133,130

-- California – $110,120
+- California: $110,120

-- Colorado – $102,230
+- Colorado: $102,230

-- Connecticut – $100,780
+- Connecticut: $100,780

-- Oregon – $96,640
+- Oregon: $96,640

 The average national salary for a Financial Analyst is: